What is a Stress Fracture?

 Stress fractures are tiny cracks that appear in your bones.
 These injuries are common in the bones in the lower body because these bones are responsible for distributing and bearing your bodyweight.
 Feet are particularly vulnerable to stress fractures because they are responsible for absorbing your body weight during normal activities—such as walking, running or jumping.

 The most common area affected by stress fractures in the lower body is the tibia—or shinbone.
 Also called “shin splints”, this pain is usually felt during physical activity.
 In reality, shin splints are not stress fractures—they are the result of muscle pulling away from bone.
-When they first appear, patients in New York City or Whitestone are advised to stop training altogether because muscle shin splints can actually cause stress fractures.
+When they first appear, patients in New York City and Whitestone, New York are advised to stop training altogether because muscle shin splints can actually cause stress fractures.

-Symptoms & Causes of Stress Fractures in Whitestone and New York City areas
+Symptoms & Causes of Stress Fractures in the New York City and Whitestone, New York areas

 Stress fractures are usually the result of an overuse injury and are most commonly experienced in runners and other athletes.
-Stress fractures in New York City or Whitestone occur over time due repetitive forces that occur on weight-bearing bones and supporting muscles.
+Stress fractures in New York City and Whitestone, New York occur over time due repetitive forces that occur on weight-bearing bones and supporting muscles.
 This constant repetition eventually causes small cracks to form in the bone.

 Because stress fractures so small, they typically don’t cause any pain at first.
 However, over time—with enough repetitive motion—pain can develop in the affected area.
-While repetition and overuse are the most common causes of stress fractures in Whitestone and New York City areas, there are other factors that contribute to their development.
+While repetition and overuse are the most common causes of stress fractures in the New York City and Whitestone, New York areas, there are other factors that contribute to their development.
 Some of these causes include:

 - Biomechanical problems